neerajadhav/ReactFakeShop/README.md

 # FakeShop
 ![Thumbnail](thumbnail.png)

-A React Js e-commerce website
+A React Js e-commerce website.
+It includes two pages, the homepage to display the list of products and page 2 to display the details of the selected product.

 ## Tech Stack
 1. HTML